 “A thrill a minute.
 So, any way to cut the lie-down time?”

-My pirate friend eyes me over, as if I were a map full of X's.
+My pirate friend eyes me over, as if I were a map full of X’s.
 She paces, looks at the machine.
 I do too, notice the straps for the hands, the locking of the head in place.
-As if I'm being held out sword-point, the flat, cushioned pads of the machine a plank, that's what it's like inside me—and yet, to run, to never know about this stomach pain, the gnawing from inside, that constant feeling of something on the tip of my tongue, an unreachable itch.
+As if I’m being held at sword-point, the flat, cushioned pads of the machine a plank, that’s what it’s like inside me—and yet, to run, to never know about this stomach pain, the gnawing from inside, that constant feeling of something on the tip of my tongue, an unreachable itch.

 “What are you good for?” she asks.
 It takes a second to process the question, figure out what she means.

 “I don’t know.
 A minute or two.
 But no straps.”

 “Deal,” she says.
 She even pats my shoulder.
 Compassion.
 I am sick, you know.
 But they have yet to invent the machine to find it.